xindoucha/xindoucha.github.io/docs/about.md

 ---

-📷 Photography - I love photography, especially architectural photography and black and white photography.
+📷 Photography - I love photography, especially architectural photography and black-and-white photography.
 I like the visual experience brought by light and shadow.
 I have learn photography by myslf for a period of time, and I know a little about cameras.
 :::

 ::: danger Interest